Ownership & Transferability of DOTs (Digital Ownership Tokens)

 -

-Termination: Any unauthorized attempt to transfer the DOT automatically terminates all associated benefits.
+Termination: Any unauthorized attempt to transfer the DOT automatically terminates all associated perks.

 -

-Inheritance: Only designated beneficiaries may inherit these rights, preserving the legacy within the intended family or entity.
+Inheritance: Only designated beneficiaries may inherit these perks, preserving the legacy within the intended family or entity.

 📈 Progression & Tier Unlocking

-When you mint a Medal of Honor, you permanently unlock the right to advance to higher tiers for your wallet.
+When you forge a Medal of Honor, you permanently unlock the right to advance to higher tiers for your wallet.

 -

-Permanent Progression: Minting a Common Medal unlocks the ability to mint the Uncommon tier forever.
+Permanent Progression: Forging a Common Medal unlocks the ability to forge the Uncommon tier for that wallet, permanently.

 -

-Minter's Advantage: Even if the physical token is moved to cold storage, the Progression Right remains with the original minter’s wallet.
+Forger’s Advantage: Even if the token is moved to cold storage, the Progression Right remains with the original forger’s wallet.

 -

-Non-Inheritable Growth: Subsequent holders of a previously minted Medal do not inherit the right to progress.
-Only the original creator of the token can advance the cycle.
+Non-Inheritable Growth: Subsequent holders of a previously forged Medal do not inherit the right to progress.
+Only the original forger can advance the cycle.

-While progression is tied to the "Minter," distributions (rewards) follow the "Holder."
+While progression is tied to the “Forger,” the tier’s perks and access follow the “Holder.”

-Distributions are always allocated to the wallet currently holding the Medal, regardless of who originally minted it.
+Perks and access are always allocated to the wallet currently holding the Medal, regardless of who originally forged it.

 -